matchstick/certs/README.md

 # certbot
-Just a place to put the certbot scripts for quick renewal
+Routines for certbot working with Manual DNS.

+Tired of relooking this up for home use.
+Wrote two simple scripts for registering certbot and also issuing certs.